 The first step is to exfoliate the entire body or the desired area where you want to get the spray tan done.
 Your body sheds skin daily, and it can often lead to the build-up of dead skin cells.
 The build-up can affect your spray tan and lead to darker patches during the process.

 Stretch marks and the skin around them can be extremely dry.
 It is also why the area turns a shade darker than the rest of the body.
 The process of moisturizing will ensure your skin has more moisture to absorb the color and blend in with your skin.
-Make sure you apply a good moisturizer to hold the spray tan better.
+Make sure you apply a good lotion/moisturizer to hold the spray tan better both before and after a spray tan.

 Avoid Using Products: